LaurenceHo/quasar-photo-albums/README.md

 you can check out this [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html).

 ### Deploy to Firebase
-Because I don't want to deal with SSL on my project (I am too lazy to configure AWS CDN...etc `¯\_(ツ)_/¯` ), I deploy my project to Google Firebase and Google will do all SSL configuration for me.
+Because I don't want to deal with SSL on my project, I deploy my project to Google Firebase and Google will do all SSL configuration for me.
 * Visit `https://console.firebase.google.com` to create a new project
 * Check [here](https://firebase.google.com/docs/hosting/quickstart) for further detail about how to deploy your app to Firebase
 * You can run this command to deploy your project locally: `npm run firebase-deploy`
 * Place your Google Firebase information in the `.env` too

 ### Google Cloud Firestore
 As I mentioned, I use [Google Cloud Firestore](https://firebase.google.com/docs/firestore) to organise my S3 photo folders information.
 I ran a small script to fetch all folders in S3 bucket and inserted folder name along with other information into Google Firestore.
 The album object structure as below:
 ```
 Album
 {